 Michigan Raw Milk Bills HB 5217-5219 Advance Through House Committees

-A package of Michigan bills to establish a licensed farm-direct raw milk framework advances through House committees in 2026, building on years of advocacy.
+A package of Michigan bills to establish a licensed farm-direct raw milk framework advances through House committees in 2026.

 Latest developments and news related to raw milk in Michigan

-A package of Michigan bills to establish a licensed farm-direct raw milk framework advances through House committees in 2026, building on years of advocacy.
+A package of Michigan bills to establish a licensed farm-direct raw milk framework advances through House committees in 2026.

-Read Article →Michigan raw milk legalization bills come before House committee in January 2026, with producers and consumers testifying for a licensed farm-direct framework to replace the informal herdshare policy.
+Read Article →Michigan raw milk legalisation bills come before House committee in January 2026, with producers and consumers testifying for a licensed farm-direct framework.

-Read Article →Michigan's Nourish Cooperative is forced to dump raw milk and close operations after MDARD pursues licensing actions against the cooperative's operating model.
+Read Article →Michigan's Nourish Cooperative closes after MDARD pursues licensing actions against the cooperative's operating model, a case cited in the push for a licensed pathway.

 Read Article →Official government documents and legal resources for Michigan